iwnnay/story_room/roadmap.md

 1. Process a command

 # Roadmap
-1. Create a game class that displays a GUI of 3 basic sections
-    * input area
-    * Overview Description (room+situation)
-    * Command result
-1. Create a "situation" that encompasses everything that can/is happening
-1. Add the room you're in into the situation
 1. Get the look command to work (Phrase action generator)
 1. Create an object in the room that gets picked up by the look command
 1. Move in closer to the object, making it the current situation